Last updated on February 5, 2025

 Vannifar, Evolved Enigma | Illustration by Iriah Voth

 Cloak is a keyword action that greatly resembles manifest.
 When you “cloak” a card, you place it face down onto the battlefield (from wherever the effect specifies).
 That card is now a nameless, colorless 2/2 creature with no creature types.
-This is 1:1 with manifest so far, but cloaked creatures have one extra advantage: Ward .
-It’s going to be inconvenient for an opponent to remove your cloaked creatures.
+This is 1:1 with manifest so far, but cloaked creatures have one extra advantage: ward .
+It’s inconvenient for an opponent to remove your cloaked creatures.

 The History of Cloak in MTG

 Cloak debuted in 2024 with Murders at Karlov Manor.
-There were also cloak cards in the MKM Commander precons.
+There were also cloak cards in the MKM Commander precons, a couple as part of Alchemy: Murders at Karlov Manor, and one flavorful inclusion in Assassin's Creed.

-Cloak is not likely to become an evergreen mechanic, but disguise/cloak might replace morph/manifest going forward.
-Ward seems vital to give disguise cards a real chance at doing something in Standard.
+Cloak is not an evergreen mechanic, but disguise/cloak might replace morph/manifest going forward. ward gives disguise cards a real chance to justify it's cost in Constructed formats like Standard.

 Is Cloak an Activated Ability?

-It is not, it’s a keyword action.
+It is not an activated ability, it’s a keyword action.
 Notably, turning a creature face up with disguise/cloak is not an activated ability either, it is a special action.

 Is Cloak a Triggered Ability?

-Technically no. As stated above, cloak’s a keyword action, which is a substitute for rules text so that WotC didn’t have to write out what cloak was one every card.
-In practice cloak may occur as a result of triggered abilities (i.e. Etrata, Deadly Fugitive).
+Technically, no it's not a triggered ability.
+Cloak is a keyword action, which is a substitute for rules text so that WotC didn’t have to write out what cloak was one every card.
+In practice, cloak occurs as a result of triggered abilities (i.e. Etrata, Deadly Fugitive).

 Do Cloaked Creatures Have Summoning Sickness?